tsunami416604/azure-docs.hu-hu/articles/notification-hubs/notification-hubs-aspnet-backend-ios-apple-push-notification-service-apns-rich.md

     return YES;
     ```

-14. Helyettesítse a `application:didRegisterForRemoteNotificationsWithDeviceToken` következő implementációt a történet felhasználói felületének változásainak figyelembevételéhez:
+14. A következő implementációban `application:didRegisterForRemoteNotificationsWithDeviceToken` helyettesítse be a storyboard felhasználói felületének módosítását:

     ```objc
     // Access navigation controller which is at the root of window